Here’s a question I saw on several of my old worksheets.

 A Specific Story

-If we’re reading something even as basic as The Cat in the Hat, I can still set the stage for students to think.
+If we’re reading something as basic as The Cat in the Hat, I can still set the stage for students to think in interesting ways.

 Imagine that Mom came home while they were cleaning up instead of after the Cat left.

-And then, I make a sequence (and remember, I only give students the next part once they’ve done the previous part to my satisfaction):
+And then, I make a sequence of questions.
+And remember, I only give students the next part once they’ve done the previous part to my satisfaction.
+These are checkpoints.

 - Would this version of The Cat in the Hat be better or worse?